US authorities guarantee all withdrawals at Silicon Valley Bank and close another bank

 After Silicon Valley Bank, US regulators have shut down a second bank, Signature Bank, the US Treasury announced on Sunday.
 The Federal Reserve will lend to banks as needed to honor customer withdrawals.
 The US authorities will also allow customers of the other bankrupt Silicon Valley Bank (SVB) to withdraw all of their deposits.
 This extraordinary decision was taken by US Treasury Secretary Janet Yellen to reassure individuals and businesses.

 Deposits at the SVB amount to around 170 billion dollars, according to a document published by the establishment on Wednesday, but colossal withdrawals have taken place since.
-Some $42 billion in withdrawal orders were placed on Thursday alone, but not all of them could be honored.
+Some $42 billion in withdrawal orders were placed on Thursday alone, but not all of them might be honored.

 The bank sold at auction